What is the Seikan Ferry? 80 years of supporting the flow of people and goods between Honshu and Hokkaido [Aomori Prefecture]

 Five ships sunk in the Toya Maru typhoon

-This maritime disaster, which claimed the lives of 1,430 people aboard the Toya Maru and four other cargo ships, is considered one of the five major postwar accidents of the Japanese National Railways.
+This maritime disaster, in which 1,430 people lost their lives on the Toya Maru and four other cargo ships, is considered one of the five major accidents in the history of the Japanese National Railways after World War II.

 Transportation volume begins to decline